German village at center of a fight over coal and climate is cleared out

 Indeed, there are several conflicting studies on whether the coal underneath Lützerath is actually needed and whether burning it will help push Germany over its emission targets.

 Once politics failed to save Lützerath, police action became inevitable.
 Early this past week, security forces sealed off the village with a fence.
-An access ramp was built into the pit mine, allowing additional parking for the hundreds of police vans that brought in more than 1,000 officers, as well as water canons and armored bulldozers from states around the country.
+An access ramp was built into the pit mine, allowing additional parking for the hundreds of police vans that brought in more than 1,000 officers, as well as water cannons and armored bulldozers from states around the country.

 Starting Tuesday, the police cleared the access road to the village of activists, some on ground and others dangling from 9-foot-tall tripods.
 Then, starting Wednesday, they entered the village proper, and by Thursday they had cleared the two major farmyards and a complex of barns in which protesters had barricaded themselves.
 By Friday, the standoff, and Lützerath, were all but finished.